trahob/Managing-student-app/README.md

 I am using json-serve to fake api so please follow these step:
-Step 1: please install json-serve by using command: 'npm install -g json-server' Step 2: please cd to serve folder and run command: 'json-server --watch db.json' Step 3: Open a other bash and run 'npm run start' or 'ng serve' to start project
+Step 1: please install json-serve by using command: 'npm install -g json-server' Step 2: please cd to serve folder and run command: 'json-server --watch db.json' Step 3: Open a other bash and run 'npm install' to install node_module
+Step-4: Run 'npm start' or 'ng serve' to start project
 # Thanks for coming to my project